 For thousands of years, lead has proven to be a very useful substance.
 For nearly as long, we have also known that exposure to lead causes serious adverse health effects.
 Lead turns up in our yards, shows up in our homes, and ends up in our landfills.
 It is a powerful neurotoxin, which means exposure can damage the brain.
 It can also injure other soft tissues and organs, can interfere with the formation of blood, and exposure to enough lead can even kill.
 Both children and adults are vulnerable to lead’s health effects.

 The following list consists of the individuals and business entities certified by DDOE to conduct lead-based paint activities in the District of Columbia.
-Their presence on this list does not represent a statement about the quality of their work.
+DDOE does not endorse or refer companies or individuals.
+Their presence on this list does not represent a statement about the quality of their work or customer service.

 If you are looking for someone who is trained in lead-safe work practices and able to perform non-abatement activities such as “interim controls,” the EPA provides a list of DC-based certified firms that may be able to meet your needs.
 If you choose to hire one of these firms to conduct non-abatement activities involving the elimination of lead-based paint hazards in your home or child-occupied facility, please be aware that the person doing the work must have documentation that they were trained in lead-safe work practices, such as documentation proving their Certified Renovator status.
 Also, please remember that such documentation is not enough to qualify these individuals to conduct abatement activities.
 Only DDOE-certified abatement personnel are qualified and eligible to conduct lead abatement activities in the District of Columbia.